 Above all, do as much research as you can about your particular species and make sure that you get into the right mindset before buying anything.
 A turtle is an active responsibility, so treat it as such.

 ABDragons has a great selection of Dubia roaches that are perfect for feeding your pet turtle.
-Check out their options here.
+Click below to shop our products.